How to Fix the SSH "Connection Refused" Error

 grep Port /etc/ssh/sshd_config terminal output

-The output shows both lines of the output are commented, meaning the port is closed.
+The output shows that both lines of the output are commented, meaning the port is closed.
 In that case, the next step is opening it.

 Note: Changing the default SSH port is a good way to add extra protection to the server.
-Learn more by referring to our article How to Change the SSH Port?
+Learn more by referring to our article How to Change the SSH Port

 Solution 6: Open SSH Port